 - 4 tablespoons (2 oz) unsalted butter room temperature

 - 1/2 teaspoon vanilla bean paste or vanilla extract

 - Butter a 9- by 5- by 3–inch (23-by 13-by 6–cm) loaf pan and line it with parchment paper.

 - In a small bowl, stir together milk, yeast, and 2 tablespoons (25 g) of sugar.
 Let mixture rest until the top turns foamy, 5 to 10 minutes.

-- In the bowl of a stand mixer fitted with the hook attachment, combine flour, remaining 2 tablespoons (25 g) sugar, and salt.
+- In the bowl of a fitted with the hook attachment, combine flour, remaining 2 tablespoons (25 g) sugar, and salt.
 Turn mixer to low speed, add egg and egg yolk, followed by the milk mixture and butter.

 - Increase mixer to medium-low speed, knead dough until it begins to peel away from the sides of the bowl, and forms a ball around the hook attachment, 10 to 15 minutes.
 If this doesn't happen after 15 minutes, the dough is too sticky; add 2 tablespoons (14 g) of flour and continue to knead until dough comes together.

 ☞TESTER TIP: If you don’t have a stand mixer, you can use your hands to combine the dough and knead it.
 The dough is ready for proofing when you stretch it between your fingers and it’s thin enough to see light through it without it ripping.

 - Move dough to one side of the bowl, butter the open side, then repeat with the other side.
 Cover bowl with plastic wrap and place in a warm environment, such as in the sunlight or on a stovetop warming zone.
 Allow dough to proof until it’s doubled in size, 1 to 1 1/2 hours.